 The word “flapper” might bring to mind a fashionable woman from the 1920s, but when it comes to toilets, the definition is a bit different.
 A flapper is one of the most essential components of the average toilet.
 Without it, your toilet won’t work at all and will probably waste untold gallons of water.
 Fixing your flapper is as easy as dancing to a great jazz tune.
 If you’re not light on your feet, don’t worry: It’s still easy as pie.

 If you can’t seem to find the correct flapper, don’t like working on your toilet, or discover your toilet problems run deeper than the flapper, we’re happy to help!
-We can have your flapper fixed in a jiffy.
 Just give us a call at 972-395-2597.

 What Is a Flapper?

 In the case of an average toilet, the flapper is the rubber mechanism found inside the toilet tank.
 The flapper creates a tight seal around the flush tube, preventing water from draining out of the tank until it’s time to flush.
 When you press the flush lever, it pulls on a chain that lifts the flapper upwards, allowing water to escape.

 How Do You Know If Your Flapper Is Broken?